ENSET-WEB/Web-Project/README.md

-# E-Commerce Backend Application
+# Complete E-Commerce Application Report

-# BackEnd Report
+## Full-Stack Web Application Documentation

 ---

 ## Executive Summary

-This report presents a comprehensive analysis of a Spring Boot-based e-commerce backend application designed to support online retail operations.
-The application implements industry-standard practices for user management, product catalog organization, shopping cart functionality, and secure authentication mechanisms.
+This report presents a comprehensive analysis of a modern full-stack e-commerce application built with Angular 19 on the frontend and Spring Boot 3.4.4 on the backend.
+The application implements industry-standard practices for user management, product catalog organization, shopping cart functionality, and secure authentication mechanisms across both client and server layers.

+The system delivers a complete online retail solution, security, and scalable architecture designed to support modern e-commerce operations.
+The application combines Angular's powerful frontend capabilities with Spring Boot's robust backend services to create a cohesive platform for online retail.

 ---